 Step 2: Creating a hashtag library

 Now that you have a list, it’s time to create a library!
 This means gathering your hashtags into groups that relate to the themes you identified in the previous step.
-Instagram doesn’t allow more than 30 hashtags in one status so make sure that each group is less than that.
+Please note: Instagram doesn’t allow more than 30 hashtags in one post.

 For example, a hashtag group for my client who posts about financial abundance is: